 Papaya decomposes fat compositions.
 Papaya milk contains two enzymes, one of which is papain (a commercial meat tenderizer, and in medicine a protein digestant).
 Regular consumption can benefit obese people.

 Konjac root is another name for glucomannan—the fiber derived from the root of the konjac plant that grows mainly in Asia.
 The konjac root is said to stimulate and maintain weight loss, and control appetite.
 Konjac root is processed into tofu, noodles, bread, and cakes.
-Serious side effects have been reported, and its use has been banned in some countries.
-Further research is needed.
+However, serious side effects have been reported, and its use has been banned in some countries, so be careful about consuming this root.